-Higher Education
+Higher Education Division, Welsh Government

-Division, Welsh studentfinancedivision@wales.gsi.gov.uk
+studentfinancedivision@wales.gsi.gov.uk

-Government

 This guidance does not cover every aspect of student support.
-The full details are contained in The Assembly Learning Grants and Loans (Higher Education) (Wales) (No.2) Regulations 2011 as amended which are the legal basis of the student support arrangements for the academic year 2012/13.
+The full details are contained in The Education (Student Support) (Wales) Regulations 2017 are the legal basis of the student support arrangements for the academic year 2017/18.
 Nothing in this guidance can replace the Regulations and if there is any difference between this guidance and the Regulations, the Regulations prevail.
-This guidance is based on the Regulations as they stand at the time of publication and may change in future.
+This guidance is based on the Regulations as they stand at the time of publication and may change in the future.

 Please note this guidance is for Welsh domiciled students only.
-Contact details for English, Scottish and Northern Ireland Authorities can be found at Annex 6.
+Contact details for English, Scottish and Northern Ireland Authorities can be found at Annex 5.